Santa Barbara County Jail inmate tests positive for COVID-19

-An inmate at the Santa Barbara County Jail tested positive for COVID-19 on Tuesday, according to a sheriff's spokesman.
+An inmate at the Santa Barbara County Jail tested positive for COVID-19 Wednesday, according to a sheriff's spokesman.

-The male inmate was confirmed to be positive for the coronavirus after taking a test on Sunday, according to Lt.
-Brad McVay.
+The inmate was part of a group of 50 that was initially tested on Aug.
+20 after they were exposed to an inmate who previously tested positive for the coronavirus, according to Lt.
+Brad McVay, who added that all those results came back negative.

-The inmate had been in isolation since Sunday after becoming symptomatic following his contact with a previously identified inmate who also tested positive for the coronavirus.
+The group was retested on Tuesday and one inmate, who was asymptomatic, tested positive.

-The inmate remains isolated in a negative pressure cell and will continue to be medically monitored, according to McVay.
+The inmate was isolated and is being medically monitored, according to McVay.

-The total number of inmates at the Main Jail who have tested positive for the coronavirus is 41, with 11 active cases and 23 recoveries.
+The total number of inmates at the Santa Barbara County Jail who has tested positive for the coronavirus is 42, with 12 active cases and 23 recoveries.

 Wednesday, August 19